 Fedoruk, L. (2017).
-Ethics in the Scholarship of Teaching and Learning: Key Principles and Strategies for Ethical Practice.
-Calgary, AB: Taylor Institute for Teaching and Learning Guide Series.
+Ethics in the scholarship of teaching and learning: Key principles and strategies for ethical practice.
+Taylor Institute for Teaching and Learning Guide Series.
+Calgary, AB: Taylor Institute for Teaching and Learning at the University of Calgary. www.ucalgary.ca/taylorinstitute/guides